Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Results

-To further validate the performance of the proposed method, retrospective experiments were conducted on 30 randomly selected slices from the fastMRI knee dataset under acceleration rates R=6, 8, and 10.
-Table \ref{tab2} summarizes the results of the retrospective experiments, showing the mean and standard deviation of the quantitative evaluation metrics PSNR and SSIM for the 30 slices.
-The quantitative metrics of all methods decreased as the acceleration rate increased.
-The proposed method, UnrollINR, demonstrated the best performance among all comparative methods, achieving the highest PSNR and SSIM values across all three acceleration rates.
-These results are consistent with the aforementioned visual results, further validating the superiority of the proposed UnrollINR method.
+To further evaluate the proposed method, retrospective experiments were conducted on 30 randomly selected slices from the fastMRI knee dataset under acceleration rates of R = 6, 8, and 10.
+Table \ref{tab2} summarizes the results, showing the mean and standard deviation of PSNR, SSIM, and NRMSE over 30 slices.
+The proposed UnrollINR demonstrated the best performance among all comparative methods, with the highest PSNR and SSIM values and the lowest NRMSE value across all three acceleration rates.
+These results are consistent with the aforementioned visual results, further confirming the superiority of UnrollINR.